-Course type, scope and the method: Course type: Lecture / Practice Recommended course-load (hours):

-Per week: 1 / 1 Per study period: 14 / 14 Course method: present
+Recommended course-load (hours): Per week: 1 / 1 Per study period: 14 / 14

 Students will learn basic lexicological terms, concepts and methods.
 Working during seminars will deepen their knowledge of the system of vocabulary of studied language, and will extend and establish their own lexis.